-Academic Center for Excellence
+Academic Center for Excellence (ACE)

-The Academic Center for Excellence (ACE) exists to oversee the academic success of the students and to provide a variety of services to students in order to empower them to be successful at Brook Hill and beyond.
+The Academic Center for Excellence (ACE) exists to oversee and promote the academic success of all students.
+This is accomplished through a variety of academic services and resources available to all students in order to empower them to be successful at Brook Hill and beyond.
+Academic support services and resources include: